ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ##### Native Minting

-This precompile allows admins to permit designated contracts to mint the native token on your subnet.
+This precompile allows admins to permit designated contracts to mint the native token on your Subnet.
 We will discuss this in more detail in the [`contractNativeMinterConfig`](#contractNativeMinterConfig) section.

 ##### Configure Contract deployment whitelist

-This precompile restricts who has the ability to deploy contracts on your subnet.
+This precompile restricts who has the ability to deploy contracts on your Subnet.
 We will discuss this in more detail in the [`contractDeployerAllowListConfig`](#contractdeployerallowlistconfig) section.

 ##### Configure Transaction allow list

-This precompile restricts who has the ability to make transactions on your subnet.
+This precompile restricts who has the ability to make transactions on your Subnet.
 We will discuss this in more detail in the [`txAllowListConfig`](#txAllowListConfig) section.

 However, we are not gonna do any of these yet.
 Choose `No` and proceed.